-Hazardous gases can cause property damage, personal iniury or death Operation of the compressor with low or no oil may result in extreme temperature in the crankcase.
+Hazardous gases can cause property damage, personal Operation of the compressor with low or no oil may result in extreme temperature in the crankcase.
 This could be an ignition source in the presence of explosive gas and could lead to severe personal injury or death.